This article is part of our Business Startup Guide—a curated list of our articles that will get you up and running in no time!

 By handing out free samples and—even she admitted—pretty-close-to-worthless reward points, Sephora’s gained an extremely loyal customer.

-Would this strategy work on everyone?
+Would this strategy work for everyone?
 No way.
 But it works really, really well on a 30-something woman who wants to feel like her favorite mascara/eye cream/perfume is worth the hefty price tag.

 Getting to know your customers, and giving them what they want, is a surefire way to build a loyal customer base—the kind that gives your business 5-star reviews online, and that tells all their friends about how much they love you.
 (You know, the kind of customers you want.)

 The only thing I learned from my do-nothing plan was to never take marketing advice from a disembodied voice in a Kevin Costner film.
-Had I done any research at all, I would have known that’s not even the real quote.* The everything-but-the-kitchen-sink marketing plan usually ends in similar disappointment: a lot of zeros on the bank statement, and all in the wrong places.
+Had I done any research at all, I would have known that’s not even the real quote.* Doing nothing won’t help your business, and it will almost certainly hurt it in the long run.
+The everything-but-the-kitchen-sink marketing plan where you throw resources into marketing to everyone with a pulse usually ends in similar disappointment: a lot of zeros on the bank statement, and all in the wrong places.

 *The correct quote is, “If you build it, he will come.”
 Which is, in fact, more representative of the number of customers I attracted with my old marketing plan.